 From trust to humiliation

-Masters of manipulation, scam artists take the time to build trust with their victims.
-They’re also very skilled in reassuring them if they express doubts.
-During this time, victims are convinced they’ve found true love.
+Scammers are masters of manipulation who take the time to build trust with their victims.
+They're also very skilled in providing excuses and reassurance when questioned.
+During this time, victims are convinced they've found true love.

 Double fraud

-The chances of getting lost money back are slim.
-Victims of romance scams are likely to be scammed again.
-That’s why you need to be vigilant, because the same fraudsters could be posing as police, the RCMP, Interpol, etc. They’ll contact you with the promise of recovering your lost money, provided you first pay a fee for opening the file, for the investigation, for a lawyer, and so on.
+The chances of getting the money back are slim, and unfortunately, victims of romance scams are likely to be scammed again.
+That’s why vigilance is key, because the same fraudsters could be posing as law enforcement, such as the RCMP or Interpol.
+They'll contact you with the promise of recovering your lost money, provided you first pay a fee for opening the file, for the investigation, for a lawyer, and so on.

 A real authority figure will never ask for money to take legal steps to recover money.